 - Try to decide the presence of time stay of UE, optional or mandatory

-- In R18, collecting actual UE trajectory feedback at the source node from multiple neighboring NG-RAN nodes is not pressured?
+- In R18, collecting actual UE trajectory feedback at the source node from multiple neighboring NG-RAN nodes is not pursued?

 The presence of time stay of UE, optional or mandatory?